keshav1002/iot-device-management-api/README.md

 _Figure 4_

+There are 3 main secret values that need to be configured in your Github repository in order for the Github Actions pipeline to work correctly.
+If you're unsure how to configure the secrets you can follow [this guide](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).

+1. `AWS_ACCESS_KEY_ID` - Required to deploy to your AWS account.
+Ensure only the necessary permissions are granted and the credentials are generated.
+You can follow [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) to generate the access and secret access keys.
+2. `AWS_SECRET_ACCESS_KEY` - Will be generated along with the above key.
+Both are required.
+3. `SERVERLESS_ACCESS_KEY` - Since Serverless Framework v4 a serverless access key is required to do deployments using the Serverless CLI.
+You can follow [this guide](https://www.serverless.com/framework/docs/guides/dashboard/cicd/running-in-your-own-cicd#create-an-access-key-in-the-serverless-framework-dashboard) to generate your own serverless access key.

 ## Sonarcloud

 Sonarcloud has also been configured for this repo, the analysis can be accessed using this [link](https://sonarcloud.io/summary/overall?id=keshav1002_iot-device-management-api).
 The overall quality gate indicates a pass status with no major issues.